christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 If not handled correctly, the partitioning can lead to Byzantine behavior once the partitioning is resolved again.
 Alquraan et al. found that network-partitioning faults lead to silent catastrophic failures, such as data loss, data corruption, data unavailability, and broken locks, while in 21% of failures, the system remains in a persistent faulty state that persists even after partitioning is resolved [@alquraan2018analysis].
 Those faults occur easily and frequently: in 2016, a partitioning happened once every two weeks at Google [@govindan2016evolve] and in 2011, 70% of the downtime of Microsoft's data centers where caused by network partitioning [@gill2011understanding].
 Even partial partioning causes a large number of failures (due to bad system design), which may be suprising as there is still a functioning route for messages to pass through the network.

+Partition-tolerance is in general a must-have for a distributed system.
+In the case of partitioning, users and clients expect the system to still be available and reliable, without compromising the safety by subsequent faulty behavior.
+The don't want to experience the interruption by the partitioning at all.
 For a replication protocol to be truly fault-tolerant for large-scale or geographically distributed systems, partitioning must be considered, as it is unavoidable, even partial partitioning as it has been shown.
 In consensus protocols, this is a mandatory requirement.
-Container orchestration services like Kubernetes help in resolving partitioning by _network reconfiguration_ if they detect node failures and partitioning, which must be taken into account be the consensus protocl.
+Container orchestration services like Kubernetes help in resolving partitioning by _network reconfiguration_ if they detect node failures and partitioning, which must be taken into account be the consensus protocol.

-- network connections between replica nodes fail
 - Show examples like in https://kriha.de/docs/seminars/distributedsystemsmaster/reliability/reliability.pdf or in official Raft Interactive Diagram
 \todo{Is network partitioning fail-stop or byzantine?
 Or something else?}
 [https://www.usenix.org/system/files/osdi18-alquraan.pdf]